 “It’s alright.
 The greyhounds don’t hunt.
 Neither do I.”

-All of our ears perked up when we heard the voices of people getting closer.
-We picked up on “Cleo!
+All of our ears perked up when we heard the human voices getting closer.
+“Cleo!
 Cleo!”

 Winona’s instincts lead her behind a garbage pail.
 I followed, but stood beside it, watching Cleopatra.